 After a process called sperm washing, sperm is mixed with the retrieved eggs.
 This can be achieved by using another needle to inject the sperm into the nucleus of an egg.
 Or the sperm can be placed with the eggs in the special laboratory dish.

 A sign that fertilization has occurred is when the eggs begin to cleave, or divide, into multiple cells.
 Embryos need to be placed in the uterus approximately 72 hours after fertilization.

 Perhaps you already understood what is the procedures involved in IVF.
 Based on this understanding it is obvious that any such medical intervention is nor free from risk.
 Americanpregnacy.org in their article narrated the risks involved in the IVF procedure.
 Read the original article here

-It involves extraction of egg from female partner (or donor) and in lab fertilization of the egg with sperm from male partner (or donor) and the resulting embryo is implanted in the female parter (or surrogate) womb.
+It involves extraction of an egg from a female partner (or donor) and in lab fertilization of the egg with sperm from male partner (or donor) and the resulting embryo is implanted in the female partner (or surrogate) womb.

 The Advantages of IVF are:

 - It helps infertile couple to have a baby of their own (with their own eggs and sperm)

 - Unless donor egg or donor sperm is used, the DNA will be that of intended parents only